gvidon/django-screenshot-assert-tutorial/README.md

 ghost.fire_on('form', 'submit', expect_loading=True)
 ```

-In our environment we use custom webfriver Stepan which use Ghost as base and
+In our environment we use custom webdriver Stepan which use Ghost as base and
-adds two methods. `login()` and custom `open()` which opens page and waits
+add two methods. `login()` and custom `open()` which open page and wait
 before application loading screen disappear.

 Now as we have captured sample page we can later run tests.
 We use the same